 This post is broken down into two sections.
-The first covers winter gloves and snow mittens.
-The second covers special interest hobbies like gardening, boxing, biking, etc. Use the table of contents for quick navigation!
+The first covers winter gloves and snow mittens for cold climates.
+The second covers special interest hobbies like gardening, boxing, biking, etc. for warmer temperatures.

 Best Winter Toddler Gloves + Mittens

 Best Mittens For Winter: Chopper Mill

 Chopper mill's mittens are our absolute FAVORITE with sizing for toddlers through adults!
 Made from goat leather and pre-curved to your hands natural dexterity make the fit and comfort the best we've tested.
 These warm mittens are lined with ultra warm thinsulate, breathable, waterproof, and windproof ensuring dry hands.

 These are teh warmest mittens we've tried, ensuring your child will be able to enjoy outdoor play for a long time!

 Each set includes a backpack clip so they don't get lost and you can hang dry them after playing.